Laser Engraving: The Ultimate Guide for Beginners

 Surrounding the gain medium is the resonator, a configuration of mirrors designed to amplify the optical gain.
 These mirrors, along with various lenses, are tasked with directing and fine-tuning the laser beam, ensuring its precision and consistency.
 This setup creates a controlled, focused laser beam, essential for the detailed work.

-The material placed to be engraved is on the work table i.e. base of the laser engraving machine.
+The material to be engraved is placed on the work table i.e. base of the laser engraving machine.
 It is flat and non-reflective, designed such that the material on it stays firm on it during the engraving.
 Honeycomb panels can also be placed particularly for laser cutting to protect the table and improve heat dissipation.

-Some laser engraving machines do come with an air assist.
+Some laser engraving machines come with an air assist.
 It blows away the residual particles, keeping both the engravings and the laser lens clean.
 This is especially helpful during wood engraving where laser burn marks are common.

 Process of Laser Engraving: From Digital Design to Physical Engraved Pattern